TROMP

 RULES & REGULATIONS

-Important note: the most recent rules and regulations for TROMP 2026 are published on this www.tromppercussion.nl website.
+You are currently reading a summary of the more comprehensive set of rules and guidelines for TROMP edition 2026.
+The most recent rules and regulations for TROMP 2026 are published on this page.
 The TROMP Foundation reserves the right to amend and/or add rules.
-You are currently reading a summary of the more comprehensive set of rules and guidelines for TROMP edition 2026, which we will publish in September 2025.
 Please check this website for the latest information to stay up to date.

 Frequently Asked Questions (FAQ)